Set Features for Anomaly Detection: Application to Image and Time Series Anomaly Detection

 \subsection{Images as Sets}

-Images can be seen as consisting of a set of elements of different levels of granularity.
+Images can be seen as consisting of a set of elements at different levels of granularity.
 This ranges from pixels to small patches, to low-level elements such as lines or corners, up to high-level elements such as objects.
-For anomaly detection, we typically do not know in advance the correct level of granularity for separating between normal and anomalous samples \cite{heckler2023exploring}.
-This depends on the anomalies, which are unknown during training.
-Instead, we first use multiple levels of granularity, describing image patches of different sizes, and combine their scores.
+For anomaly detection, we typically do not know in advance the correct level of granularity for separating between normal and anomalous samples \citep{heckler2023exploring}.
+The correct level may depend on the anomalies we will encounter, which are unknown during training.
+Instead, we use multiple levels of granularity, describing image patches of different sizes, and combine their scores.

-In practice, we use representations from intermediate blocks of a pre-trained ResNet \cite{he2016deep}.
+In practice, we use representations from intermediate blocks of a pre-trained ResNet \citep{he2016deep}.
 As a ResNet network simultaneously embeds many local patches of each image, we pass the image samples through the network encoder and extract our representations from the intermediate activations at the end of different ResNet blocks (see Fig.\ref{fig:elemnts}).
 We define each spatial location in the activation map as an element.
 Note that as different blocks have different resolutions, they yield different numbers of elements per layer.
-We run our set methods with the elements at the end of each residual block used and combine the results in an ensemble as detailed in the supplementary material (App.\ref{app:imp_image}).
+We run our set methods with the elements at the end of each residual block used and combine the results in an ensemble as detailed in the appendix (App.\ref{app:imp_image}).